-Make all of your wildest dreams come true while you volunteer in China by visiting this cafe.
+Make all of your wildest 90's sit-com dreams come true while you volunteer in China by visiting this cafe.

 No need to hide your low-key obsession with Friends.
-We all love that TV show maybe a little too much, but that just means that you’ll fall in love with this darling cafe that is completely themed by Friends.
-It’s got that orange coach.
+We all love that TV show maybe a little too much, but that just means that you’ll fall in love with this darling cafe in Shanghai that is completely themed by Friends.
+It has that orange coach.
 The logo on the window.
 Menu items that joke about your favorite characters and a TV that is playing episode after episode.
 It’s a spot you can’t miss, that’s for sure.

 Pst: There’s a ton to do in China, but you can see tons more if you’re living in China for a semester.
 Get a glimpse into life in China is like with that link.

-It's definitely worth visiting if you're a fan.
-Here's what one ILP volunteer said about the cafe:
+It's definitely worth visiting if you're a fan (oh and here's a list of helpful tips to help you plan your trip to Shanghai), but here's what one ILP volunteer said about the cafe:

 — Nicki G, volunteering in China

 Luckily for you, it’s fairly close to the Bund where you'll likely explore anyways — just 3 metro stops away from this iconic skyline but far away from the busy-ness of that touristy strip.
 Get off at the East Nanjing Road metro stop to see the Bund at some point, but you can also continue on and get off at the Hailun Road stop on Line 10 if you want to see the Friends Cafe.

 Once you stop at Hailun Road, you will need to leave the station from Exit 3.